CAD97/pointer-utils/crates/slice-dst/README.md

 ## Minimum Supported Rust Version

-We require a minimum Rust version of 1.41.0.
+With no features enabled, we require a minimum Rust version of 1.41.0.
 This is for an adjustment of local trait impl checking.

+The `derive` feature (default) requires a minimum Rust version of 1.44.0.
+This is for `Layout` manipulation methods done by the derive macro.

 Minimum version support is only guaranteed with minimal version resolution (`-Z minimal-versions`/`--minimal-versions`) due to how dependencies are handled.